Developmental bioelectricity: 19th century

-Although this body of work generated a significant amount of high-quality physiological data, this large-scale biophysics approach has historically been in the shadow of the limelight of biochemical gradients and genetic networks in biology education, funding, and overall popularity among biologists.
+Although this body of work generated a significant amount of high-quality physiological data, this large-scale biophysics approach has historically come second to the study of biochemical gradients and genetic networks in biology education, funding, and overall popularity among biologists.
 A key factor that contributed to this field lagging behind molecular genetics and biochemistry is that bioelectricity is inherently a living phenomenon – it cannot be studied in fixed specimens.
 Working with bioelectricity is more complex than traditional approaches to developmental biology, both methodologically and conceptually, as it typically requires a highly interdisciplinary approach.

-Study using electrodes
+Biological battery

+A “biological battery” was demonstrated in late 2025 at Belmonte Arboretum, part of Wageningen University & Research as part of its program provides educational scientific experiences to young people.
+In this case a path was marked by small Light-emitting diodes (LEDs) that provide a diffuse night-time glow sufficient to mark the path without disturbing nature.

+The electricity used to power the LEDs is essentially sunlight that fell on green photosynthesising living plant material.
+That process takes water from the ground (H2O) and carbon dioxide (CO2) in the air to rearrange the hydrogen and oxygen into carbohydrate molecules, releasing unwanted oxygen to the air.
+Carbohydrates are the basic building blocks of plants.

+Only some of the solar energy collected by the green material is used for photosynthesis, some is discharged through the roots int the soil, where bacteria use it to synthesize other essential molecules and elements such as nitrogen that support plant life.